Neural-Dreamers/ESC-NAS/README.md

    `pip install wavio wget pydub librosa matplotlib seaborn soundfile pandas scikit-learn`

 ##### Note
-* ESC-NAS is developed and tested in Windows 10 environment.
+* ESC-NAS is developed and tested in Windows 10 environment and Google Colab.
 The forthcoming sections assumes that the above libraries/software are now installed.

-#### A.2 Dataset preparation
+### A.2 Dataset preparation
 1. Download/clone the repository.
 2. Go to the root of ESC-NAS directory using the terminal.
 3. To process the required dataset, follow the instructions in the README files in